Inc44/dotfiles/COMMAND.md

 - `-l` or `--latest 4`: Limit the list to the four most recently synchronized mirrors
 - `--sort rate|score|delay`: Sort the mirrors based on the specified metric

+`rsync -avz path1 path2`: Synchronizes files and directories between two locations

+Options:

+- `--delete`: Delete files in the destination directory that are not present in the source directory to ensure that the destination is an exact mirror of the source
+- `--no-g`: Prevent setting group permissions
+- `--no-o`: Prevent setting ownership permissions
+- `--no-perms`: Prevent changing permissions
+- `--progress`: Displays the progress
+- `-a`: Archive mode/preserves symlinks, devices, attributes, permissions, ownership
+- `-v`: Provide detailed information
+- `-z`: Compress during data transfer

 `shutdown`: Shut down the system

 Options: